rjones-lf/iroha/docs/source/core_concepts/glossary.rst

  - STATEFUL_VALIDATION_FAILED: the transaction has commands, which violate validation rules, checking state of the chain (e.g. asset balance, account permissions, etc.).
 It would also return the reason — what rule was violated.
  - STATEFUL_VALIDATION_SUCCESS: the transaction has successfully passed stateful validation.
  - COMMITTED: the transaction is the part of a block, which gained enough votes and is in the block store at the moment.
- - REJECTED: this exact transaction was rejected by the peer during stateful validation step, in previous consensus rounds.
+ - REJECTED: this exact transaction was rejected by the peer during stateful validation step in previous consensus rounds.
 Rejected transactions' hashes are stored in `block <#block>`__ store.
 This is required in order to prevent `replay attacks <https://en.wikipedia.org/wiki/Replay_attack>`__.

 Pending Transactions
 ^^^^^^^^^^^^^^^^^^^^